eea/european.cache.registry/README.md

         python ./manage.py sync fgases [-d 30]
         python ./manage.py sync ods [-d 30]

+* In order to sync from a long time ago, it is advised to use pagination.
+To use pagination, you must give -p parameter, containing the
+* number of companies that are brought in one request.

+        docker exec ecr.app bash -c "python ./manage.py sync fgases -d 500 -p 400"
+        python ./manage.py sync fgases [-d 30] [-p 100]
+        python ./manage.py sync ods [-d 30] [-p 100]

 * In order to sync BDR collections title with the cache server's corresponding undertakings name:

         docker exec ecr.app bash -c "./manage.py sync sync_collections_title"